What does fact checked mean?

 Essential thrombocytosis sufferers would do well to avoid refined foods, including grains that have been stripped of their endosperms (bran) and sugar 1.
 Whole grains should be chosen whenever possible; that is, whole wheat pastas, brown rice and wholen grain breads.
 Whole grains lower cholesterol (a concern for anyone with a blood disorder) and promote intestinal health.

 Vegetable oils should replace saturated fats.
 Choose olive and canola oils in cooking.
 Forget the butter.
 Saturated fats are implicated in cardiovascular disease, including atherosclerosis, heart attack and stroke.
-People with thrombocytosis are already at risk for heart attack and stroke given the tendency for their blood to clot.
+People with thrombocytosis are already at risk for heart attack and stroke given the tendency for their blood to clot 1.

 Trans-fatty acids are often hidden in store-bought baked goods such as crackers and cookies.
 They're found in donuts, fried potatoes, margarine and a range of processed foods.
-Because they have a negative impact on the blood, people with thrombocytosis must be particularly wary of trans fats, as they should of alcohol, caffeine and tobacco.
 Trans fats are worse than saturated fats because they heighten LDL, or bad, cholesterol in the blood.

 Meat, Alcohol, Caffeine and Tobacco

 All of these substances work against cardiovacular health, which is already compromised in people with thrombocytosis 1.
 Replace red meat with lean protein sources, such as poultry, cold-water fish, beans and tofu.
 Caffeine and tobacco raise blood pressure 3.
 Alcohol, if not consumed very moderately, in the short term, can create nutritional imbalances.

 Foods Not to Eat With Parkinson's Disease

 List of Foods That Build up Your Blood for Over 50